keithrbennett/wifiwand/README.md

 The code encapsulates the Mac OS specific logic in a minimal class to more easily add support for other operating systems, but as of now, only Mac OS is supported.
 (Feel free to add an OS!)

 It can be run in single-command or interactive mode.
-Interactive mode uses the `pry` gem, providing an interface familiar to Rubyists and other [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) users.
+Interactive mode uses the [pry](https://github.com/pry/pry) gem, providing an interface familiar to Rubyists and other [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) users.

 It is not necessary to download this repo or even install this gem; the `bin/mac-wifi` script file is all you need to run the application.
+There are many ways to install it in this way; one way is by changing into the directory where you would like to save the script, and running:

+`curl -o mac-wifi https://raw.githubusercontent.com/keithrbennett/macwifi/master/exe/mac-wifi && chmod +x mac-wifi`

 ### Usage